 Phi Ta Khon Festival

 (Festival available only in certain years.)
 Working between an age-old aesthetic and innovative new styles, the mask painters create stunning festival art for this animist/ Buddhist event.
 Phi Ta Khon relates to celebrations asking for rain and fertility for crops and people (thus plenty of phalluses as dance batons!).
 The name Phi Ta Khon means Ghosts Following People and we’ll learn about the festival’s significance.
-Masks are made from a coconut tree sheath with a sticky rice steaming basket stitched on top.
-This festival takes place earlier in July but we will see the masks and costumes, plus the museum that shows how the masks are made.
+Masks are made from a painted and deco-rated coconut palm tree sheath, with a sticky rice steaming basket stitched on top.
+This festival takes place in a small village; we alternate trip dates between Khao Phansa and Phi Ta Khon.
+Usually there is about a month between the events so we can’t experience both in one summer trip.

 Previous Adventures in Thailand, Laos and Cambodia